timothyas/xesn/paper.md

 architecture with $N_g$ groups.
 On CPUs, using 1 `dask` worker process per ESN group generally scales well, which makes sense because each group is trained entirely independently.
-However, the two exceptions to this rule of thumb are as follows.

-1. When there are only 2 groups, the threaded scheduler does slightly better, presumably because of the lack of overhead involved with multiprocessing.

-2. When $N_g$ is close to the default provided by `dask`, it might be best to use that default.

 On GPUs, the timing is largely determined by how many workers (GPUs) there are relative to the number of groups.